factorio-realms/factorio-tutorials/smelt_steel_on_the_mine.md

 And we need at least: 1 drill + 2 funnaces + 4 inserters + 1 hole =
 9 + 8 + 4 + 1 = 22 tiles.
 And there only 3 tiles for belts.

 :P, but we are so boring.
-After many tries, we got it:
+After many and many tries, we got it:

 ![Smelt steel on the mine][screenshot]